Overtime (ice hockey): International shootouts

-In international competition, shootouts (or more formally, game-winning shots (GWS), and, in some European countries, bullets, or bullits), are often used.
+In international competition, shootouts (or more formally, game-winning shots (GWS), and in some European countries, bullets, or bullits), are often used.
 Each coach selects three skaters from their team to take penalty shots one at a time against the opposing goaltender, with teams alternating shots.
 Each team gets one shot per round.
-The winner is the team with more goals after three rounds or the team that amasses an unreachable advantage before then (ex. a team gains a two-goal lead with only one round left).
+The winner is the team with more goals after three rounds or the team that amasses an unreachable advantage before then (e.g., a team gains a two-goal lead with only one round left).
 If the shootout is tied after three rounds, tie-breaker rounds are played one at a time (with each team taking one additional shot) until there is a winner.

 The IIHF first adopted the game-winning-shot procedure in 1992 when a new playoff procedure in the Winter Olympics and World Championships required a winner for each game.
 At that time, the shootout was five rounds and only used for knock-out games.
 In 2006, it was reduced to three rounds and used for all games, eliminating the possibility of tied games at IIHF events.
 Tie-breaker rounds are still used as needed, and the same or new players can take the tie-break shots, which is also done in reverse order.
 As of May 2016, all IIHF preliminary round games that are not decided by overtime, are decided by a three-round shootout.
 However, all playoff & bronze medal games of IIHF top level championships (especially the Olympics) are decided by five round shootouts.
+Since 2018 it's five rounds of shootout for all games including round robin games.

 Since 2019, the gold-medal game uses multiple 20-minute overtime periods of 3-on-3, and applies to both genders.